-In contrast, fracking has led to much larger earthquakes in Canada (up to M 4.1 in Fox Creek, Alberta (Schultz et al., 2017)) but there is a far less restrictive traffic light system in place in Canada and perhaps lower public concern.
-The difference in reaction may be threefold: a) Albertans are much more accustomed to the petroleum industry, as for many it is in fact their livelihood; b) the region where shale gas activity is taking place in Canada is less populated than Lancashire; and c) there is natural seismicity of similar magnitude in this part of Alberta, providing residents with a measure of familiarity with this level of ground shaking.
+In contrast, fracking has led to much larger earthquakes in Canada (up to M 4.1 in Fox Creek, Alberta; Schultz et al., 2017), but there is a far less restrictive traffic light system in place in Canada and perhaps lower public concern.
+The difference in reaction may be threefold: (a) Albertans are much more accustomed to the petroleum industry, as for many it is in fact their livelihood; (b) the region where shale gas activity is taking place in Canada is less populated than Lancashire;

+and (c) there is natural seismicity of similar magnitude in this part of Alberta, providing residents with a measure of familiarity with this level of ground shaking.
 The occurrence of large induced earthquakes is not solely associated with fracking.
-There are numerous anthropogenic causes of seismicity including mining, oil and gas activity, water impoundment via dams and weirs and geothermal energy production (Foulger et al., 2018).
-While these activities normally lead to minor amount of micro-seismicity (earthquakes less than Mw 2.0), there are notable exceptions.
-For example, in 1967, the construction of the Koyna hydroelectric dam in India led to Mw 6.6 earthquake (Berg et al., 1969; Gupta et al., 1969).
-Oil and gas activity in Uzbekistan led to a Mw 7 event in 1976 (Foulger et al., 2018).
-Recently, the American state of Oklahoma has seen a dramatic rise in seismicity which is attributed to sub-surface wastewater injection associated with oil and gas extraction.
-Here, the largest events were greater than magnitude 5 and led to damage to several homes and businesses as well as a few injuries (Keranen et al., 2013).
+There are numerous anthropogenic causes of seismicity including mining, oil and gas activity, water impoundment via dams and weirs, and geothermal energy production (Foulger et al., 2018).
+While these activities normally lead to minor amounts of micro-seismicity (earthquakes less than $M{\rm w}$ 2.0), there are notable exceptions.
+For example, in 1967, the construction of the Koyna hydroelectric dam in India led to a $M{\rm w}$ 6.6 earthquake (Berg et al., 1969; Gupta et al., 1969).
+Oil and gas activity in Uzbekistan led to a $M{\rm w}$ 7 event in 1976 (Foulger et al., 2018).
+Recently, the American state of Oklahoma has seen a dramatic rise in seismicity, which is attributed to sub-surface wastewater injection associated with oil and gas extraction.
+Here, the largest events were greater than magnitude-5 and led to damage to several homes and businesses as well as a few injuries (Keranen et al., 2013).

-650 4 Closing Thoughts
+4 Closing thoughts

-During the final stages of writing this paper, COVID-19 reached the UK and we all went into a period of extended lockdown and isolation.
+During the final stages of writing this paper, Covid-19 reached the UK, and we all went into a period of extended lockdown and isolation.
 As everyone stayed at home, except those providing essential services, the anthropogenic noise in the country dropped to levels not experienced in decades.
-In additional to traditional journal sources (e.g. Gibney (2020); Lecocq et al. (2020)), seismologists across the world have been sharing on social media visual graphics that illustrate reductions in seismic noise across most seismic networks.
-Figure 15 is one such example, produced by Dr. Stephen Hicks at Imperial College in London.
-It shows the seismic noise on two UK networks (BGS and Raspberry Shake), comparing levels before and after lockdown.
-It also shows correlation with UK retail and recreational activity.
+In addition to traditional journal sources (e.g. Gibney, 2020; Lecocq et al., 2020), seismologists across the world have been sharing on social media visual graphics that illustrate reductions in seismic noise across most seismic networks.
+Figure 15 is one such example, produced by Stephen Hicks at Imperial College London.
+It shows the seismic noise on two UK networks (British Geological Survey, BGS, and Raspberry Shake, RS), comparing levels before and after lockdown.
+It also shows a correlation with UK retail and recreational activity.

 The British Geological Survey (BGS) operates a dense network of seismic stations, using instruments similar to those we deployed in the Wills Memorial Building.
 These stations are deliberately deployed in quiet settings.
 Nevertheless, a clear drop in background noise is visible starting in late March 2020 (Fig. 15).
 In recent years, seismometers have been deployed that cost a fraction of the price of conventional seismometers, but with only a slight degradation in instrument sensitivity.
-The Raspberry Shake instrument (raspberryshake.org) is a very popular example.
-Unlike the more conventional seismometers, many of these instruments use a MEMS (Micro-Electro-Mechanical-Systems) sensor which fits on a small chip thus reducing their size and cost relative to more traditional seismometers.
+The Raspberry Shake instrument (http://raspberryshake.org, last access: 23 July 2020) is a very popular example.
+Unlike the more conventional seismometers, many of these instruments use a MEMS (microelectromechanical systems) sensor which fits on a small chip and thus reducing their size and cost relative to more traditional seismometers.
 Their use is a good example of citizen science in that the data are shared publicly so that scientists across the world can use the information recorded.
-They are deployed in people's living rooms, sheds, etc. and there are currently more than 50 Raspberry Shake seismometers in operation in the UK (raspberryshake.net, 2020).
-The majority of the Raspberry Shakes deployed in the UK are geophone-based sensors that have been electrically modified to give a response of 1-40 Hz.
-Figure 15 shows how the seismic noise dropped on both networks, but especially the Raspberry Shake network, during lockdown.
-There are also clear variations in noise between weekdays and weekends.
+They